ystia/yorc/doc/configuration.rst

 .. _option_terraform_keep_generated_files_cmd:

-  * ``--terraform_keep_generated_files``: If set to true, generated Terraform infrastructures files on Yorc server are not delete. (false by default: generated files are deleted).
+  * ``--terraform_keep_generated_files``: If set to true, generated Terraform infrastructures files on Yorc server are not deleted. (false by default: generated files are deleted).

 .. _option_pub_routines_cmd: